josdejong/jsoneditor/docs/api.md

 - `{boolean} allowSchemaSuggestions`

-  Enables autocomplete suggestions based on the JSON schema. when enabled, and schema is configured, it will suggest text completions based on the schema properties, examples and enums.
+  Enables autocomplete suggestions based on the JSON schema. when enabled and schema is configured, the editor will suggest text completions based on the schema properties, examples and enums.

-  limitation: the completions will be presented only for a valid json.
+  **limitation**: the completions will be presented only for a valid json.

-  Only applicable when mode is 'code'.
+  Only applicable when `mode` is 'code'.

 - `{boolean} search`